Renaissance International IPO ETF

 This Statement of Additional Information is not a prospectus.
 It should be read in conjunction with the current Prospectus.

-The Renaissance IPO ETF and Renaissance International IPO ETF Annual Report for the year ended September 30.
+The Renaissance IPO ETF and Renaissance International IPO ETF portfolio holdings for the quarter ended December 31.

-The Renaissance IPO ETF and Renaissance International IPO ETF Semi-Annual Report for the period ended March 31.
+The Renaissance IPO ETF and Renaissance International IPO ETF portfolio holdings for the quarter ended June 30.

 With an average of $135 billion raised annually, the global IPO market is sizable and sustainable.
 Even during very weak market periods, such as the 2008 financial crisis, the IPO window has historically reopened after several months.
 Newly public companies represent an economically significant segment of the equity markets.